SergeyPetrachkov/SequentialImageLoaderSandbox/README.md

 # SequentialImageLoaderSandbox

-This is a demo project for an article.
+This is a demo project for this [article](https://medium.com/@petrachkovsergey/images-loader-and-memory-footprint-e8142ffebf0f).

 You can find different approaches to load images.
 The core is ImagesLoader swift package.
 To run and play with it you can go and open LoaderSandbox/LoaderSandbox.xcodeproj.